oluijks/luba.blog/src/content/blog/papers/atlantic-petri-dish.md

 ## Cultural Feedback Loops: Art, Literature, and the "American Type"

-American cultural production—novels, newspapers, paintings, and later, cinema—became a key source of data for European institutions tracking the behavioral and ideological development of the subject population.
+American cultural production novels, newspapers, paintings, and later, cinema, became a key source of data for European institutions tracking the behavioral and ideological development of the subject population.

 ## Military and Economic Milestones as Experimental Inflection Points

-Major conflicts and crises—such as the Civil War, the Great Depression, and both World Wars—were treated as unscheduled but welcome stress tests.
+Major conflicts and crises, such as the Civil War, the Great Depression, and both World Wars, were treated as unscheduled but welcome stress tests.
 These were interpreted not as failures of the experiment, but as opportunities to measure resilience, adaptation, and ideological elasticity.

 ## The Persistence of Remote Control